citp/privacy-policy-historical/c/co/com/commtouch.com.md

-> *The following text is extracted and transformed from the commtouch.com privacy policy that was archived on 2012-10-30.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121030111025id_/http%3A//www.commtouch.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the commtouch.com privacy policy that was archived on 2014-01-04.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140104230829id_/http%3A//www.commtouch.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy | Commtouch - Internet Security Solutions
+# Privacy Policy | Commtouch

 ## Commtouch’s Commitment to Privacy